 ECV

 External cephalic version (ECV) is a method of turning babies who are breech or transverse into the head-down (cephalic) position.
 A doctor or specialist midwife will apply pressure to your abdomen with their hands.
 Some women find this uncomfortable.

 This method works for around 50% of women and is generally safe.
-A small number of babies (approximately 1 in 200) will need to be delivered by emergency caesarean after an ECV, but your baby will be monitored throughout the procedure to ensure they are coping well.
+Approximately 1 in 200 babies need to be delivered by emergency caesarean after an ECV, but your baby will be monitored during the procedure to ensure they are coping well.

 Read more